NeiKa0s496/zip-to-pdf/README.md

 # Zip to PDF Converter
 Convert several images from ZIP files into a single PDF document.
-I made it to get all my notes from photos and uplpad them faster.
+I made it to get all my notes from drive in one go into a zip with photos to print.

 <img src="herta.gif" alt="<3" align= "left" width="30%" height="40%">